Term and holiday dates 2022/23

 We always focus on change as a positive

-As a setting we always focus on the change as a good thing and talk about the exciting things that will happen at school – making new friends, a new exciting classroom, we talk about who will be going to school with your child, where they will each lunch and all the new activities, they will be able to do.
+As a setting we always focus on the change positively and talk about the exciting things that will happen at school – making new friends, a new exciting classroom, we talk about who will be going to school with your child, where they will eat lunch and all the new activities they will be able to do.

 We focus on and develop children’s independence